1.

 CEFs, like mutual funds, are managed portfolios offering investors the opportunity to allocate to specific themes, sectors, or asset classes.
 Unlike mutual funds, which issue or redeem shares on a daily basis at NAV, following their initial CEF’s IPO, CEF shares are generally not created or redeemed, but trade on a stock exchange at a price that reflects the demand for such shares, which may be greater or less than its NAV.
 A CEF is also permitted to issue debt and preferred shares, unlike mutual funds.

 ETFs, like CEFs, offer investors intraday pricing and trade on a stock exchange in the secondary market.
 Unlike CEFs, ETFs adjust for market demand through the creation and redemption of shares as needed, reducing the effect such demand has on the ETF’s trading price as compared to a CEF.
 However, ETF managers account for these fund flows in their management of the portfolio.
-Accordingly, many ETFs are passive investment vehicles that track a specific index with daily of portfolio holdings disclosure.
+Accordingly, many ETFs are passive investment vehicles that track a specific index with daily portfolio holdings disclosure.
 CEFs are typically managed portfolios not tied to an index, with monthly or quarterly holdings disclosures.
 CEFs also have more flexibility to invest in less-liquid investments as compared to both mutual funds and ETFs.

 What does a premium or discount to net asset value (NAV) mean?